Jobsite Sanitation

 Female-Worker Add

-Separate stalls once crews include workers of more than one gender.
+Separate stalls when crews include workers of more than one gender.

 Urinal Substitution